Market Analysts see Nuvation Bio Inc. [NUVB] gaining to $16. Time to buy?

 BTIG Research have made an estimate for Nuvation Bio Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 15, 2021.
 While these analysts kept the previous recommendation, RBC Capital Mkts raised their target price to Outperform.
 The new note on the price target was released on April 06, 2021, representing the official price target for Nuvation Bio Inc. stock.
 Previously, the target price had yet another raise to $20, while Wedbush analysts kept a Outperform rating on NUVB stock.

-Nuvation Bio Inc. [NUVB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.96.
-With this latest performance, NUVB shares dropped by -1.86% in over the last four-week period, additionally sinking by -15.19% over the last 6 months – not to mention a drop of -7.41% in the past year of trading.
+Nuvation Bio Inc. [NUVB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.25.
+With this latest performance, NUVB shares dropped by -5.48% in over the last four-week period, additionally sinking by -13.97% over the last 6 months – not to mention a drop of -5.72% in the past year of trading.

 Reflecting on the efficiency of the workforce at the company, Nuvation Bio Inc. [NUVB] managed to generate an average of -$506,094 per employee.Nuvation Bio Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 80.60 and a Current Ratio set at 80.60.